 This is something you can do yourself but is rarely noted by homeowners.
 Air filters make sure that the released air is clean of any dust or mites – but this can collect over time.
 A clogged air filter forces your heating system to push more air and heat through the ducts – drawing on precious power.

 Use a Programmable Thermostat

-A programmable thermostat will help save you bundles during the cold season.
+A programmable thermostat will help save you bundles on your power bills during the cold season.
 You can set it to turn on an hour before you arrive home – making the room warm and toasty when you enter the door.
 The alternative is to keep the heat on even when you’re at work, which can cost you a lot in the long run.

 If you leave it closed, however, you might find yourself going home to a freezing house.

 Of course, those are just a few of the techniques you can use to help minimize power consumption.
-Don’t forget to remind the whole family that there’s a need to save on power and to teach them on how you intend to keep the winter bills down.
+You should learn more about a good electricity company.
+Don’t forget to remind the whole family that there’s a need to save on power and to teach them how you intend to keep the winter power bills down.